 Fuel of poor quality, particularly fuel that’s off spec or not properly formulated as Number 2 diesel, will burn poorly, which in turn may produce white smoke.
 Adding a fuel cetane booster may temporarily alleviate—and identify—this problem.

-Other causes of white smoke are poorly adjusted valves or worn valve seats, a partially activated decompression lever, a blown head gasket, or a cracked cylinder head or cylinder liner.
+Other causes of white smoke coming out of boat exhaust are poorly adjusted valves or worn valve seats, a partially activated decompression lever, a blown head gasket, or a cracked cylinder head or cylinder liner.
 A mechanic with the proper tools can narrow down the suspects.

 This indicates the presence of unburned or partially burned fuel.
 The most common cause for this is overloading, sometimes referred to as overfueling because more fuel is fed into the engine than it can efficiently burn.
 This can occur, say, when a sailboat is docking and the engine is momentarily gunned, emitting a puff of black smoke.
 A constant plume of black while running under heavy load, or even at ordinary cruising rpm, is evidence of chronic overfueling, typically caused by a propeller with too much pitch or too great a diameter.
 Or it may be that the prop is fouled; just a few hard barnacles are all it takes.
 Worn, carbon-encrusted, or malfunctioning injectors or a clogged or wet air filter may also be to blame for black smoke.